Collaborative search on the plane without communication: Introduction

-Little is known about the communication between foragers, but it is believed that in some scenarios communication may become impractical~\cite{HaMa85}.
+Little is known about the communication between the foragers, but it is believed that in some scenarios communication may become impractical~\cite{HM85}.
 This holds, for example, if the foragers start the search at different times and remain far apart (which may be necessary to avoid unnecessary overlaps).
-Hence, the question of how efficient the search can be if the communication is limited, or altogether absent, is of great importance.
+Hence, the question of how efficient can the search be if the communication is limited, or altogether absent, is of great importance.

 In this paper, we theoretically address general questions of collective searches in the particular natural setting described above.
-More precisely, we introduce the \emph{Ants Nearby Treasure Search (ANTS)} problem, in which $k$ identical (probabilistic) agents, initially placed at some central location, collectively search for a treasure in the two-dimensional plane.
-The treasure is placed by an adversary at some target location at distance $D$ from the central location, where $D$ is unknown to the agents.
+More precisely, our setting consists of $k$ identical (probabilistic) agents, initially placed at some central location, which collectively search for a treasure in the two-dimensional plane.
+The treasure is placed by an adversary at some target location at a distance $D$ from the central location, where $D$ is unknown to the agents.
 The goal of the agents is to find the treasure as fast as possible, where the time complexity is evaluated as a function of both $k$ and $D$.

-In the context of search algorithms, evaluating the time as a function of $D$ was first introduced in a classical paper by Baeza-Yates \emph{et al.}~\cite{BCR91}, who studied the \emph{cow-path} problem (studied also in \cite{DFG06,KRT96,KSW86}).
-The ANTS problem generalizes the cow-path problem, as it considers multiple identical agents instead of a single agent (a cow in their terminology).
-Indeed, in this distributed setting, we are concerned with the \emph{speed-up} measure (see also,~\cite{AvBe96, AvBe97,FIPS11,FGKP06}), which aims to capture the impact of using $k$ searchers in comparison to using a single one.
+In the context of search algorithms, evaluating the time as a function of $D$ was first introduced in the classical paper \cite{BCR91} by Baeza-Yates et al., which studied the {\em cow-path} problem (studied also in \cite{DFG2006,KRT96,KSW86}).
+Our setting generalizes the one used for the cow-path problem as we consider multiple identical agents instead of a single agent (a cow in their terminology).
+Indeed, in this distributed setting, we are concerned with the {\em speed-up} measure (see also, \cite{AB96, AB97,FDPS11,FGKP04}), which aims to capture the impact of using $k$ searchers in comparison to using a single one.
 Note that the objectives of quickly finding nearby treasures and having significant speed-up may be at conflict.
 That is, in order to ensure that nearby treasures are quickly found, a large enough fraction of the search force must be deployed near the central location.
 In turn, this crowding can potentially lead to overlapping searches that decrease individual efficiency.